anandmnair/spring-boot-amqp-demo/README.md

 # spring-boot-amqp-demo

-A demo project to descrobe the usage of spring amqp with rabbitmq messaging
+A demo project to describe the usage of spring amqp with rabbitmq messaging